blog advertising.

 1. Develop a strategy for the future

-2. Explore temporary sources of income
+3. Explore temporary sources of income

-3. Build a mailing list around a particular niche
+4. Build a mailing list around a particular niche

-4. Create a product that appeals to your mailing list
+5. Create a product that appeals to your mailing list

-5. Reinforce these systems with more traffic
+6. Reinforce these systems with more traffic

-One of the main reasons that I like this style of monetization is that the whole process, if you so choose, can be of value to your readers – the content that originally lands them, the email course, the products – all of it can solve problems and help people in their daily lives.
+One of the main reasons that I like this style of monetization is that, if you so choose, the whole process can be of value to your readers—the content that originally lands them, the email course, the products—all of it can solve problems and help people in their daily lives.

-There are so many places to see this type of strategy but I thought I would just show you one that I really like in the hope that it’ll give you a few ideas for your own blog.
+There are so many places to see this type of strategy, but I thought I would just show you one that I really like in the hope that it’ll give you a few ideas for your own blog.
 This example is from The Chess Website.

 chess example